surazhadoop/codingtest/README.md

+Thank you for this Assignment.
+It was fun working on it.

 The Program would work on both s3 as well as local mode.
 I have used Spark Core module just to write as close as Scala programming